Temporary closure – updated 12 May 2020.

 - CAT’s Graduate School of the Environment postgraduate degrees will be delivered via distance learning only.

-- Postgraduate open days have been moved online.
-Interactive webinars with tutors and students will give a feel for what it’s like to study at CAT.
+- Postgraduate open days have moved online.
+Interactive webinars with tutors and students give a feel for what it’s like to study at CAT.
 Find out more and book your place.

-- Our Zero Carbon Britain course is being moved online.
+- Our Zero Carbon Britain course has moved online.
 Find out more and book your place.

-- We have postponed all other short courses, group visits and events that were due to run to the end of May.
-We are adding dates later in the year and we hope you will rearrange your visit.
+- We have cancelled all other short courses, group visits and events to 12 June, and will continue to review all bookings four weeks ahead of the scheduled date.
+Where cancellations are necessary we are adding dates later in the year, and we hope you will rearrange your visit.

 If your booking is affected by any of these changes you should have received an email from us.
 If you have not received this, please email email@example.com